SpecForge/NotifyDuino/README.md

 ## App installation and configuration for Android device

-App for Android device, you can download on the link from our site https://specforge.com/downloads/NotifyDuino.apk Application settings description, you can find on the address Link to the manual
+App for Android device, you can download on the link from our site https://specforge.com/downloads/NotifyDuino.apk Application settings description, you can find on the address.
+Supported Android 4.0 and higher.
+Link to the manual

 ## Own event server